-Top tip: Can be invasive and bit of a thug with roots strong enough to puncture a liner.
+Top tip: A bit of a thug with roots strong enough to puncture a liner.
 Excellent for reed beds.

 Propagation: Very easy to divide.

 How to plant: For a filter bed, push the rhizome well into the gravel, with 10cms of gravel over the top, or plant into the bank by pushing the rhizome well into the mud secured by weighing down with a brick or large stone.